Frequently Asked Questions

 - One -bed unit – suitable for one adult or a cohabiting couple

-- Two -bed unit – suitable for two single adults in a house share or cohabiting couple/lone parent with 1 or 2 children
+- Two -bed unit – suitable for two adults or cohabiting couple/lone parent with 1 or 2 children

-- Three -bed unit – suitable for three single adults in a house share or cohabiting couple/lone parent with 2 to 3 children
+- Three -bed unit – suitable for suitable for three adults or cohabiting couple/lone parent with 2 to 3 children

-- Four -bed unit – suitable for four single adults in a house share or cohabiting couple/lone parent with 3 to 5 children
+- Four -bed unit – suitable for suitable for four adults or cohabiting couple/lone parent with 3 to 5 children

 The following documents will need to be submitted;